 - a.
 Make sure the generator is on a level surface. - b.
-Remove oil maintenance side panel. - c.
-Unscrew the oil fill cap from the engine. - d.
+Remove the right hand maintenance cover. - c.
+Unscrew the oil filler/dipstick cap from the engine. - d.
 Using a funnel, add the appropriate amount of oil into the crankcase.
 You will know the crankcase is full when the oil level has reached the lower lip of the opening you have just poured the oil into. - e.
-Replace the oil fill cap.
+Replace the oil filler cap.

-WARNING: Do not overfill the crankcase.
+WARNING: DO NOT overfill the crankcase.
 This may damage the motor and shorten the overall life of your generator.